simple-frontend-dev/frontend-applications-split/examples/monorepository/different-domain-per-application/README.md

 Cons:

-1. You will have to invest a bit more in the initial setup for example to setup monorepository tooling
+1. You have to invest a bit more in the initial setup for example to setup monorepository tooling.
-1. You will have to invest into a collaboration model and a proper code architecture for the monorepository (which is a benefit in disguise)
+1. You have to invest into a collaboration model and a proper code architecture for the monorepository (which is a benefit in disguise).

 ## Setup